davidramiro/Marlin-Ai3M/README.md

 #### Or download precompiled hex:

 - Choose the correct hex file:
-- For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX.hex`
+- For TMC2208 with connectors in original orientation, use `Marlin-AI3M-XXXXXX-TMC2208.hex`
-- For TMC2208 with flipped connectors, use `Marlin-AI3M-XXXXXX-flipped.hex`
+- For TMC2208 with flipped connectors, use `Marlin-AI3M-XXXXXX-TMC2208_flipped.hex`
-- If you use the original stepper motor drivers (Pololu A4988 afaik), and didn't do anything to your connectors, you can try to use `Marlin-AI3M-XXXXXX-flipped.hex`.
-Can't promise it will work though.
+- If you use the original stepper motor drivers, use `Marlin-AI3M-XXXXXX-stock_drivers.hex`.

 #### After obtaining the hex file: